mcgonago/mymcp/README.md

 Send beautifully formatted messages to Slack with automatic link detection and formatting.

+> **"I was spending 2-5 minutes manually formatting each Slack message.
+Now it takes 10 seconds!"**
+> Stop fighting with Slack's link formatting - automate it!
+See [docs/SLACK_BOOST_PRODUCTIVITY.md](docs/SLACK_BOOST_PRODUCTIVITY.md) for the full story.

 ### Features

 - **Auto-Link Formatting**: Automatically detects URLs and converts them to Slack's `<url|text>` format